 - Structural changes related to publication frequency

-- Providing a regular report to the PACM SC, on a schedule to be determined by the PACM SC, on the operation of the Title, including the review processes of the affiliated conferences and associated statistics (see PACM report workflow document for details).
+- Providing a regular report to the PACM SC, on a schedule to be determined by the PACM SC, on the operation of the Title, including the review processes of the affiliated conferences and associated statistics (see PACM Title Assessment Workflow document for details)

 Proposing a new PACM Title